astisilva/project-survey-vite/README.md

 # Survey Project

-- This project is a simple survey application built using React.
-The purpose of the app is to collect user responses
+- This project is a survey application built using React.
+The purpose of the app is to collect user responses.
+I used React's useState hook to handle and update the app's state as needed.

 ## Getting Started with the Project